Therapy for Friendship Problems in Oakland, CA

 -

 Yes.
-Therapy can help you recognize patterns of toxicity, such as one-sided give/take, jealousy, manipulation, avoidance, and develop healthy boundaries.
+Therapy can help you recognize patterns in friendship problems, such as one-sided give/take, jealousy, manipulation, avoidance, and develop healthy boundaries.
 Working with a therapist allows you to explore why certain friendships felt familiar or hard to step away from, and supports you in making choices that protect your emotional well-being.

 -